alinelopess/automation_googlemaps/README.md

 # automation_googlemaps
-Automated test using python, unit test and selenium webdriver for a technical challenge
+Automated test using Python, unittest and selenium webdriver for a technical challenge.

+# Python bindings for Selenium
+Selenium with Python provide a convenient access to Selenium WebDrivers like Firefox, Ie, Chrome, Remote etc.

+# Unittest
+Manage test cases using Python’s unittest framework.

+# Running Test

+python test.py